gravity-ui/uikit/src/components/Link/README.md

 ## Usage

-A 'Link' can be used both as an independent text element and as part of the text:
+A `Link` can be used both as an independent text element and as part of the text:

 <!--LANDING_BLOCK
 <ExampleBlock